 Not sure if that was ever a real strategy on Valve’s part or simply an innocent intent to keep things as open as possible, but the combination of tinkerers familiar with Linux environments and the availability of the Steam Deck have led to a number of great projects in the past 12 months.
 Projects like DeckyLoader improve on the current SteamOS functionalities to fill a lot of gaps.

-Other endeavors like EmuDeck have built on several other projects to make it easy to turn your Steam Deck into a full fledged emulation device in no time.
+Other endeavours like EmuDeck have built on several other projects to make it easy to turn your Steam Deck into a full fledged emulation device in no time.
 The general availability of Flatpaks to run isolated applications have led to Heroic Games Launcher fully supporting the Steam Deck to launch EGS games from the device, and there’s now also Steam Tinker Launcher that runs on the Steam Deck.

 And you can sure this is just the VERY beginning.
 I am pretty convinced the best is yet to come.
 Power to the people?